mabuonomo/mabuonomo.github.io/_posts/2021-05-17-share-usb-dongle-bluetooth-over-ip.markdown

 ### usbip: error: open vhci_driver

-If usbip service fails to start on the client:
+If usbip service failed to start on the client:

 ```sh
 sudo systemctl start usbip.service